Model-Free Design of Control Systems over Wireless Fading Channels: Numerical Experiments

 The training phase considers episodes of horizon $T = 100$ and learning rates $\beta_\theta = \beta_\eta = 5 \times 10^{-4}, \beta_\lambda = 1 \times 10^{-4}$.
-To facilitate training, we initialized the resource allocation policy with a heuristic that gives more power to plants away from the equilibrium point.
-Figure \ref{fig:linear_system_safety_sims} shows the evolution of the mean and one standard deviation of (left) the Lagrangian and (center) the constraint violation per episode for the least (blue) and most (orange) unstable plants, where we can see that the learned policy converges to a feasible point after 2000 episodes.
-After the training phase, we compare the performance of the learned allocation policy against some baseline resource allocation solutions, either sending control signals to all the plants at each time instant, dividing power equally among the plants, or prioritizing some plants to transmit at each time instant.
-In the latter case, we consider the following heuristics: \begin{enumerate} \item channel-aware selection: scheduling $ m / 3 $ plants with best channel conditions to transmit with resource $\alpha_0 = p_{\max} /( m / 3)$, to reduce the chances of packet loss; \item control-aware selection: scheduling $ m / 3 $ plants furthest away from the equilibrium point to transmit with resource $\alpha_0 = p_{\max} /( m / 3)$, to minimize the overall operation cost; \item round-robin: scheduling transmission of $ m / 3 $ plants per time slot with power $\alpha_0 = p_{\max} /( m / 3)$, to bound the time between transmissions to each plant. \end{enumerate} To compare the learned policy against the baseline resource allocation solutions described above and see how well the learned policy would generalize to longer horizons not seen during training, we consider a horizon $T = 120$ during runtime.
+To facilitate training, we first train the resource allocation policy to imitate a heuristic that gives more power to plants away from the equilibrium point.
+Figure \ref{fig:linear_system_safety_sims} presents the mean and one standard deviation of (left) the Lagrangian and (center) the constraint violation per episode for the least (blue) and most (orange) unstable plants, where we can see that the learned policy converges to a feasible solution after 2000 episodes.
+After the training phase, we compare the performance of the learned allocation policy against baseline resource allocation solutions, either sending control signals to all the plants at each time instant or prioritizing some plants to transmit at each time.
+In the latter case, we consider the following heuristics: \begin{enumerate} \item channel-aware selection: choose $ m / 3 $ plants with best channel conditions to transmit; \item control-aware selection: choose $ m / 3 $ plants furthest away from the equilibrium point to transmit; \item round-robin: schedule transmission of $ m / 3 $ plants per time slot. \end{enumerate} To make comparisons fair, the power budget available at each time instant, $p_{\max}$, is equally divided among the transmitting signals.
+To compare the learned policy against the baseline resource allocation solutions described above and see how well the learned policy generalizes to longer horizons not seen during training, we consider a horizon $T = 120$ during runtime.
 Figure \ref{fig:linear_system_safety_sims} (right) shows a comparison between the learned policy and the baseline solutions mentioned above.
-The figure shows the mean and range of the finite horizon cost per test, with each test consisting of ten simultaneous realizations starting from different initial states, with the initial states of the control plants sampled from a standard normal distribution.
-Each test point shows the mean for that group of realizations.
-The learned allocation policy, in blue, clearly outperforms the baseline solutions described above.
+The figure shows the mean and range of the finite horizon cost per test, with each test consisting of ten simultaneous realizations starting from different initial states.
+The learned allocation policy, in blue, clearly outperforms the heuristic solutions.